GoogleCloudPlatform/software-delivery-workshop/labs/cloudrun-progression/README.md

 ## Overview

 This document shows you how to implement a deployment pipeline for Cloud Run that implements progression of code from developer branches to production with automated canary testing and percentage based traffic management.
-It is intended for platform administrators who are responsible for creating and managing CI/CD pipelines to Google Kubernetes Engine (GKE).
+It is intended for platform administrators who are responsible for creating and managing CI/CD pipelines.
 This document assumes that you have a basic understanding of Git, Cloud Run, and CI/CD pipeline concepts.

 Cloud Run lets you deploy and run your applications with little overhead or effort.
 Many organizations use robust release pipelines to move code into production.
 Cloud Run provides unique traffic management capabilities that let you implement advanced release management techniques with little effort.